RadoslavK/tm-auto/NEW_TODO.md

 * remove pointless subscriptions that lead to refetch of the same type as the subscription
 * Search Map option - around village, players/farms/alliance scan
 * use context and dont import services directly
+* Maybe completing tasks again or not worth with new system?

 # Shortcoming
 * Mutations or Subs that return data.
 We need to destructure at least 1 prop even without consuming it